-The additional features that were added to this edition were a lot of the popular options from the Arnage range together with a few unique features.
-The Brooklands 20″ five spoke, two-piece alloy wheels come as standard, unique Final Edition treadplates and wing badges.
+The additional features that were added to this edition were a lot of the popular options from the Arnage range, together with a few unique features.
+The Brooklands 20″ five-spoke, two-piece alloy wheels come as standard, unique Final Edition treadplates and wing badges.
 Special dark-tinted matrix grills for the front, together with painted headlamp bezels.
+Ceramic brakes were a cost option.

 The interior is where the real treats are.
-Starting with a rear cocktail cabinet, picnic tables, a Final Series stainless steel flask with shot glasses, a brace of Bentley umbrellas fitted in the boot.
+Starting with a rear cocktail cabinet, picnic tables, a document folder behind the driver’s seat, a Final Series stainless steel flask with shot glasses, and a brace of Bentley umbrellas fitted in the boot.
 Quilted interiors and special headlining also add to the drama.
 The only real option was a NIAM sound system upgrade.
 You could also go down the Mulliner route and specify it as you wish.
 One of the UK cars did just that.
 Finished in Burnt Oak Metallic with Burnt Oak leather.
-This is the only one of the cars in said spec, it even had its own VIN number.
-It also comes with its build book.
+This is the only one of the cars in said spec; it even had its own VIN number and came with its own build book.

 The Wonderful Interior of the Arnage Final Series…

-This Edition was Limited to 150 cars, although like a lot of the Bentley editions, that was the maximum number.
+This Edition was Limited to 150 cars, although, like a lot of the Bentley editions, that was the maximum number.
 The actual number produced was just 96 cars.
-Only 27 RHD cars, 3 being export RHD cars, With only 24 being UK RHD cars.
+Only 27 RHD cars, 3 being export RHD cars, with only 24 being recorded as UK RHD cars.
 So a lot rarer than most people realise.
-Although one of the UK cars was issued with its own VIN number, which isn’t on the list of original VIN numbers, so it is possible there are 25 UK cars in total.
+Although one of the UK cars was issued with its own VIN number, which isn’t on the list of original VIN numbers, there may be 25 UK cars in total.

-Now the Arnage is a rare car in the UK if its a 2009 or 2010 registered, about 25 were registered in 2009 of the Arnage T. With only 11 of other any other format, R or RL.
+Now, the Arnage is rare in the UK if it’s registered in 2009 or 2010.
+About 25 were registered in 2009 of the Arnage T., with only 11 of any other format, R or RL.

 MORE TO FOLLOW ON THIS EDITION VERY SOON… OLD ADVERTS AND A COLLECTION OF COLOURS!